 - a.
 Violation of University Traffic and Parking regulations; or, - b.
-Obstruction of the free flow of vehicle, pedestrian or other traffic on University premises.

-12. Housing and Dining Services Regulations
+Obstruction of the free flow of vehicle, pedestrian or other traffic on University premises. - 12.
+TTU University Housing and Hospitality Services Regulations

-Violation of rules, which govern behavior in the campus residence and/or dining halls as stated in the Residence Hall Handbook and/or other notifications or publications provided by the University Department of Housing and Dining Services.
+Violation of rules, which govern behavior in the campus residence and/or dining halls as stated in the Residence Hall Policies and/or other notifications or publications provided by the TTU Departments of University Student Housing and Hospitality Services.

-Student Recreation and Aquatic Center Regulations
+13. Student Recreation and Aquatic Center Regulations